ucr-serverless/nadino-ingress/README.md

 3. Then change the `device_idx`, `sgid_idx` and `ib_port` accordingly based on the result from `RDMA_lib/scripts/get_cloudlab_node_settings.py`

 Then we should start the `palladium_ingress` with `sudo /usr/local/nginx_fstack/sbin/nginx -g "daemon off;" -C /users/songyu/palladium-ingress/conf/rdma.cfg`

+Specifically, there are some rdma configuration files for some node type on cloudlab.
+For example, `rdma_xl170.cfg`.
+For these files, only the ip address need to be changed.

-The `-C` parameter is the path to the configuration file.
+The `-C` parameter is the path to the RDMA configuration file.

 The setting of `ping_pong.c` on the other node should also be changed.

 We need to change the `device_idx`, `sgid_idx` and `ib_port` of the `rparams` structure in the source code and recompile.
 The `ping_pong.c` is located under RDMA_lib.
 To recompile the source, we can issue `make -C ./RDMA_lib` under `palladium_ingress` directory

 And launch the program with like `./ping_pong --local_ip 128.110.218.172 --port 8085 --server_ip 128.110.218.164`